Kaiser & Company

 - J. KOHLER, NEW YORK-BERLIN

 Joseph Koehler, New York, founded as a printing firm in 1892, they later began publishing view-cards in both continuous tone and halftone lithography as well as real photo cards.
 They were well known for their early hold-to-light postcards, mechanicals, and exposition cards after publishing an unofficial postcard set of the 1893 World’s Columbian Exposition in Chicago.
 While most companies stopped using the expensive chromolithographic printing method in favor of the cheaper halftone printing process, Koehler (a pioneer in halftone technology) had returned to producing chromolithographs.
-All of their postcards were printed in Berlin42.
+All of their postcards were printed in Berlin.
 Neil Jan Gale, Director of the Chicago Postcard Museum, says that Koehler postcards have a very distinct style to them.
-Their topographical photocards bear the eagle logo of the Illustrated Post Card Company (qv).-1911
+Their topographical photocards bear the eagle logo of the Illustrated Post Card Company (qv).-1911.

 Koelling & Klappenbach, Chicago